zmoore-usgs/Water-Auth-Server/README.md

 ### Keystore
 A keystore is used by the SAML service to ensure secure communication with the IDP server.
 Your keystore should contain the certs used on the IDP server as well as any certs required to reach your metadata XML if it is being supplied via http.
 The same keystore is also used by the Oauth2 portion of the application in order to sign JWT tokens.

-- **kKeystoreLocation** - The file path to the keystore to be used for saml.
+- **keystoreLocation** - The file path to the keystore to be used for saml.
 The file can be loaded from the classpath by prepending "classpath:" to the start of the file path.

 - **keystoreDefaultKey** - The default key of the keystore.